p4lang/p4lang.github.io/_events/2018-09-24-p4-eu-workshop.md

 header-img: assets/p4-background.png
 ---

-### A presentation by the P4 Language Consortium in conjunction with ICNP 2018
+### A presentation by the P4 Language Consortium and ONF in conjunction with ICNP 2018

 #### Held at Cambridge, UK on September 24, 2018